Residential

 Louisville Gas and Electric and Kentucky Utilities – Optimized EV Charging

 This is a financial incentive program for residential customers.
-Customers receive financial incentive for enrolling their qualifying EV charger and allowing us to optimize the schedule of their EV’s charging each day to help manage the load on the electric grid.
-In addition to the optimized charging schedule, we may adjust customers charging during up to 10 demand response events during the year.
+Customers receive a financial incentive for enrolling their qualifying EV charger and allowing the utility to optimize the schedule of their EV’s charging each day to help manage the load on the electric grid.
+In addition to the optimized charging schedule, the utility may adjust customers charging during up to 10 demand response events during the year.
 There is a $25 one-time incentive for enrolling the charger and a $5 monthly incentive for participating.

 Last Update